dgurudot/tg/privacy.md

 **_In Short:_** _We collect personal information that you provide to us._

-We collect personal information that you voluntarily provide to us when  registering at the  expressing an interest in obtaining information about us or our products and services, when participating in activities on the  (such as posting messages in our online forums or entering competitions, contests or giveaways)  or otherwise contacting us.
+We collect personal information that you voluntarily provide to us when  registering at the app expressing an interest in obtaining information about us or our products and services or otherwise contacting us.

-The personal information that we collect depends on the context of your interactions with us and the  , the choices you make and the products and features you use.
+The personal information that we collect depends on the context of your interactions with us and the app, the choices you make and the products and features you use.
 The personal information we collect can include the following:

-**Social Media Login Data.** We may provide you with the option to register using social media account details, like your Facebook, Twitter or other social media account.
+**Social Media Login Data.** We may provide you with the option to register using social media account details, like your Google account.
 If you choose to register in this way, we will collect the Information described in the section called "[HOW DO WE HANDLE YOUR SOCIAL LOGINS]" below.

 All personal information that you provide to us must be true, complete and accurate, and you must notify us of any changes to such personal information.

 **Information automatically collected**

-**_In Short:_** _Some information such as IP address and/or browser and device characteristics is collected automatically when you visit our website or use mobile application.
+**_In Short:_** _Some information such as IP address and/or browser and device characteristics is collected automatically when you visit our website or use mobile application._

 We automatically collect certain information when you visit, use or navigate the website or use mobile application.
-This information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our  and other technical information.
-This information is primarily needed to maintain the security and operation of our  , and for our internal analytics and reporting purposes.
+This information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our services and other technical information.
+This information is primarily needed to maintain the security and operation of our services, and for our internal analytics and reporting purposes.

 Like many businesses, we also collect information through cookies and similar technologies.